-For those who felt like they missed the boat to invest in cryptocurrencies when prices shot up in late 2017, that means it’s a new opportunity to get into an exciting market.
+For those who felt like they missed the boat to invest in cryptocurrencies when prices shot up in late 2017, don’t worry.
+Now that the market has calmed down, there are numerous new opportunities to get into an exciting market.

-In this article, we’ll cover the basics from how to buy your first Bitcoin to what you need to keep in mind when you build your portfolio of cryptos.
+In this guide, we’ll cover the basics of investing in cryptocurrency, from how to buy your first Bitcoin to what you need to keep in mind when you build your portfolio of cryptos.

 How to invest in cryptocurrencies?

 Before we cover how to build your cryptocurrency investment strategy, let’s make sure you know the basics – where to buy them and how to store them.

 The first thing you’ll want to do is set up an account on an exchange that allows you to buy cryptocurrencies with fiat currency.
 If you’re reading this piece, you’ve probably heard of Coinbase.
 It’s a reliable exchange, trusted by millions around the globe.
 There you can buy Bitcoin, Bitcoin Cash, Litecoin, and Ethereum only.
 If you’re not interested in owning any cryptos outside of these four, you’re covered.
 Once your account is set up, you’re ready to buy your first Bitcoin.
 However, if you want to diversify your portfolio to include other cryptos, you’ll want to set up an account on an exchange where you can trade Bitcoin or Ethereum for other cryptos.